devgeniem/acf-codifier/readme.md

 ### Translations

-If translated strings are used as field labels, instructions etc., the Codifier declarations should be run inside an approriate hook - for example `init` is fine.
+If translated strings are used as field labels, instructions etc., the Codifier declarations should be run inside an appropriate hook - for example `init` is fine.